aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to FODS in C++ Applications" h2="Convert EPUB to FODS in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EPUB to FODS?</h2>

+EPUB is a popular file format for e-books, which is widely used for digital publications.
+It is an open standard format for digital books and publications, which is supported by most of the e-book readers.
+However, FODS (Flat Open Document Spreadsheet) is a file format used by spreadsheet applications such as Apache OpenOffice Calc and Microsoft Excel.
+It is a popular file format for storing tabular data and is widely used for data analysis and reporting.
+Therefore, it is often necessary to convert EPUB to FODS in order to use the data in a spreadsheet application.

-Converting EPUB to FODS in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export EPUB to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to FODS.
+<h2>How Aspose.Total helps for EPUB to FODS Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables developers to easily convert EPUB to FODS in C++.
+It is a simple two-step process.
+In the first step, you can export EPUB to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to FODS.
+Aspose.Total for C++ provides a wide range of features and options to customize the conversion process.
+It also supports batch conversion of multiple EPUB files to FODS in a single operation.
+Moreover, it is a highly reliable and secure solution that ensures the accuracy and integrity of the converted files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}